GenieFramework/Genie.jl/docs/src/tutorials/93--Deploying_Genie_Using_A_Process_Control_System.md

 ## Prerequisites

 Install `supervisor` in system.
-If you not sure how to install you can find the suitable command from [here](https://command-not-found.com/supervisord)
+If you not sure how to install you can find the suitable command from [here](https://command-not-found.com/supervisord)  or you can [refer to official website](http://supervisord.org/)

 ## The application